MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 For histogram charts, the minimum-group-size rule is applied differently, in the following ways:

-1. **Filter group too small, then no histogram appears**
+1. If the filter group is too small, then no histogram appears.

-   If the _filter group_ that the histogram uses for its data is below minimum group size, Workplace Analytics does not display the histogram at all.
+   If the filter group that the histogram uses for its data is below the minimum group size, Workplace Analytics does not display the histogram at all.

-2. **Bin population too small, the bin still appears**
+2. If the Bin population is too small, the bin still appears.

    In histograms, the x-axis consists of rectangles, called "bins", that are based on average metric values, and the y-axis determines the number of people whose average metric value puts them in that bin. _Neither of these values reflects organizational data._ For this reason, the histogram still displays data for a bin even if it contains fewer people than the minimum-group-size value.
 Histogram charts can safely display this information because the information is based on metrics -- on values calculated from observed behavior, _not_ on HR data.

    Even if a bin in a histogram contained data for only one individual, the histogram still displays that data.
-   You cannot single out this individual because you do not know what HR �group� they belong to.
+   You cannot single out this individual because you do not know what HR group they belong to.
 (In other charts, such as column charts, an individual in a group below the threshold might be identifiable, but in a histogram the HR group to which individuals belong is the larger filter group.)
 You also cannot determine the precise metric value of individuals because they are in a bin with a minimum 0.5-hour range.